rom1504/rbot/README.md

 ### Roadmap

  * Doing more complicated things : getting any block, crafting things, getting anywhere by digging
- * Integrate other mineflayer functionnality : inventory, building
+ * Integrate other mineflayer functionnality : building, crafting
  * Improve/simplify the code

 ## Usage